simbo1905/root-objects/README.md

  2. Ensuring that a `lineitem` can only be in one delivery.
  3. Ensuring that the alien join entity isn't exposed to the outside world.

-All of the above nicely illustates the power of the aggregate and root entity concepts.
-We can create a java package per root entity, with a service or system class that lets you load the root object only, force code outside of the package to use methods on the root object, and the root object can enforce that everything is maintained in a proper state and that we don't get corruptions of the state of the aggregate set of objects that the root entity controls.
+All of the above nicely illustrates the power of the aggregate and root entity concepts.
+We can create a java package per root entity with a service or system class that lets you load the root object only.
+Force code outside of the package to use methods on the root object.
+Then the root object can enforce that everything is maintained in a proper state so that we don't get corruptions of the state across the aggregated entities.

 How do we stop code outside of the `contract` package from corrupting the relationships by adding or removing lineitems from deliveries without